Find out how to prepare for an Ayurvedic Retreat before you go and what you can expect.

-Most people in the western world have at least hear of Ayurvedic Medicine, but many would be hard pressed to describe it.
+Most people in the western world have at least hear of Ayurvedic Medicine.
+However many would be hard pressed to describe it.

 Turns out, Ayurvedic Medicine is not an alternative medicine.
 It’s one of the oldest scientifically proven medicines that originated over 5000 years ago.

-According to the Barberyn Resort, there are two main objectives of Ayurvedic treatments:
+According to the Barberyn Resort in Sri Lanka where I went, there are two main objectives of Ayurvedic treatments:

 - to treat the symptoms of a disease and

 - to help individuals to strengthen their immune system.